qiuk2/AAR/README.md

 <be>

 # Updates
-- (2024.08.22) Add inference code and tokenizer checkpoint, will release AR model and training code soon.
+- (2024.08.22) Add SAT inference and training code.
+Codes about AAR will be available soon.
 - (2024.08.20) Repo created.
 Code and checkpoints will be released this week.